mav1ng/Parrand/READ_BEFORE_USING.md

 ## Introduction

-Welcome to the Participant Randomizer for AZInspire Events.
+Welcome to the Participant Randomizer.
 This application is designed to ensure fair and balanced selection of participants for our events.
 It incorporates a weighted randomization process that increases the chances for applicants who were not selected in previous events.

 ## Key Features